This article demonstrates how to create area weights for two sets of polygons.

 #> [1] 16.98795

 This is saying that 0.375 of blue-3 covers pink-9 and 0.6 of blue-2 covers pink-9.
-Since we are using area as the weighting method, we multiply the fraction of each source polygon by its area and the value we want to create an area weight for.
+Since we are calculating a area weighted mean for an intensive variable, we multiply the fraction of each source polygon by its area and the value we want to create an area weight for.
 We sum the contributions from blue-2 and blue-3 to pink-9 and divide by the sum of the combined area weights.

-Note that because there is no contribution to 9 over some parts of the polygon, that missing area does not appear.
+NOTE: Because there is no contribution to pink-9 over some parts of the polygon, that missing area does not appear.
 The intersecting areas are 0.96 and 2.23 meaning that we are missing

 4 - 0.96 - 2.23 = 0.81